What is email sender reputation?

 2. Talos IP and Domain Reputation Center from Cisco

 Talos Intelligence Group is part of Cisco and provides network security solutions for businesses.
-Similar to the previous two examples, Talos lets you look up your sender reputation by IP address for free on their website.
+Talos lets you look up your sender reputation by IP address for free on their website.

-The results show you the IP reputation score for both web traffic and email of the IP address that you entered.
+The results show you the IP reputation score for both web traffic and email of the IP address you entered.
 Scores can be “Good,” “Neutral,” or “Poor.”
-There is also more detailed information about sending volume history and related sender IPs.
+There’s also more detailed information about sending volume history and related sender IPs.

-Once you’ve checked your sender reputation using one or more of the methods mentioned above, you should know where your reputation stands with the email inbox providers.
+Once you’ve checked your sender reputation, you’ll know where your reputation stands with the email inbox providers.

-If your IP sender reputation is lower than you would’ve hoped and you’re not sure why, it could be that you’re unintentionally sending the wrong signals to email providers by making common mistakes.
+If your IP sender reputation is lower than you hoped, it could be that you’re unintentionally sending the wrong signals to email providers.

-To help you avoid this moving forward, here are 6 common ways senders are damaging their sender reputation without even realizing it.
+To help you avoid this moving forward, here are 7 common ways senders damage their sender reputation without even realizing it.

 1. Collecting misspelled email addresses

-It is so easy to collect invalid email addresses.
-On average 80% of invalid contact data is simply because of human error.
-Especially when people are using mobile devices.
+It’s so easy to collect invalid email addresses.
+On average 80% of invalid contact data is simply due to human error.
+Especially when people type on mobile devices.

-So how does this impact your sender reputation?
+So how does this impact your email sender reputation?

 Hard bounces make up one of the largest portions of your sender reputation.
 If the email address you collected isn’t legit, email delivery is impossible, resulting in a hard bounce.
-Most email service providers including Brevo will not tolerate a high hard bounce rate because you are damaging their IP reputation and will suspend your account, bringing an end to your marketing campaigns.
+Most email service providers will not tolerate a high hard bounce rate because you’re damaging their IP reputation and will suspend your account, bringing an end to your marketing campaigns.

 You can also use a solution for real-time email verification to check the email address before you accept it into your marketing funnel.
-This way if the user has made an accidental typo they will see an error message.
-The user will now have a chance to correct their mistake before moving forward.
+This way if the user has made an accidental typo they’ll see an error message and have a chance to correct their mistake.

 2. Using purchased email lists

-Businesses often turn to data suppliers when they need new leads and new customers.
+Businesses often turn to data suppliers for new leads and new customers.

-It sounds like an ‘easy choice’ because you will be able to quickly grow your list.
+It sounds like an ‘easy choice’ because you can quickly grow your list.
 However, the bad news is that you’re not growing your list organically.
 Working with data brokers will not help you improve your engagement rates and you shouldn’t buy email lists.

-To have good email deliverability, and improve your sender reputation you need to have the users engage with your emails.
+To have good email deliverability and improve your sender reputation you need to have subscribers engage with your emails.
 This means they need to open and click the messages you send, showing your emails have a high click-through rate.

-If you send to contacts you’ve acquired through a list broker, you will not have built up any trust with these users yet.
+If you send to contacts you’ve acquired through a list broker, they didn’t sign up willingly.
 What makes you think they’re going to engage?
 Open rates will most likely be abysmal and unsubscribe rates sky-high.
-Chances are they won’t, leaving you with a higher chance of being marked as spam.
+And you run a very high risk of getting marked as spam.